Oracle GenAI Agents vs LangGraph vs CrewAI: Enterprise AI Agent Comparison 2026

 MCP Support: CrewAI agents can directly reference MCP servers in configuration using URLs or structured settings.
 The framework handles connection lifecycle automatically.

-✅ You're already on Oracle Fusion Cloud or Oracle Database 23ai ✅ You need RAG on enterprise data with minimal setup ✅ Compliance/security inheritance from existing Oracle infrastructure matters ✅ Budget constraint—included at no additional cost ✅ You want managed service, not DIY orchestration
+✅ You're already on Oracle Fusion Cloud or Oracle Database 23ai ✅ You need RAG on enterprise data with minimal setup ✅ Compliance/security inheritance from existing Oracle infrastructure matters ✅ Budget constraint - verified Oracle licensing and usage terms fit your case ✅ You want managed service, not DIY orchestration

 ✅ You need complex conditional logic and branching workflows ✅ Human-in-the-loop approvals are required ✅ You want production-grade observability from day one ✅ Your team has engineering capacity for graph-based design ✅ You're building for scale with async/distributed requirements